aorvieto/CondorTutorial/README.md

 4) Check the `runs` folder, here are all your runs, named by uid.
 There are logs, errors, and stuff.
 Under `results` is also the CSV format.
 Be careful, I did not log everything in there.
 To improve.

+5) Check your wandb or the stdout: you should get something >85% on cifar.
+If should take 2 minutes to run.

 ## Important stuff

 1) If you want to do some heavy stuff like downloading datasets, make sure you do this within an interactive job : run `condor_submit_bid 25 -i -append request_cpus=8 -append request_memory=10000` to connect to some CPUs not to slow down things.
 For some packages like the Mamba one, you need to actually connect to a GPU before installing.
 For installing vanilla stuff, CPUs or even login node (i.e. skipping stis step) is enough.

 2) To remove a job you dont like, just type `condor_rm job_id`, where the job id looks something like 15501540.0.
-To remove all your jobs (careful) run `condor_rm mpi_username'
+To remove all your jobs (careful) run `condor_rm mpi_username`